jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 // Add the picked theme to the theme slots themeSlots.push(r - 1);

-// Notify the user in the expansion const result =
+// Create and return expansion string-array const result =
 [
 	"", "Theme slot __" + themeSlots.length + "__ set to __" +